 2. Unify all score scales

-This might seem like an obvious one, but you need to make sure that you’re using the same scoring scale for everything.
-If you assign different values to your Impact scale each time you calculate it, you’re effectively comparing apples to oranges because your scale is different.
+Be sure that you’re using the same scoring scale for everything.
+If you assign different values to your Impact scale each time you calculate the RICE score, you’re effectively comparing apples to oranges.

 3. Compare individual scores

-Sometimes things calculate out closer than you’d expect them to.
-It can be hard to determine whether something that scores 430 is better than something that’s ranked 432 or 429.
-To get a better sense of what’s a better priority, try looking at the individual pieces of the RICE framework formula.
-For example, if two new features are close, but one has a noticeably better impact score that also aligns better with your overarching business goals, that’s your best decision.
+Sometimes projects have similar RICE scores.
+In this case, consider the individual pieces of the RICE framework formula.
+For example, if two projects are closely scored but one has a noticeably better impact score that also aligns better with your business goals, that’s the best decision.

 4. Visualize project influence with a RICE matrix

-If you’re more of a visual person, you can drop everything into a RICE matrix (a grid that helps you rank priorities) to help you see the relationships between the different factors better.
-RICE matrix can also be helpful when you’re trying to compare individual scores because you can see everything at a glance, rather than having to examine each individual score.
+can be helpful when you’re trying to compare individual scores because you can see everything at a glance, rather than having to examine each individual score.

 5. Re-evaluate priorities